utdemir/gcal-i-am-busy/README.md

 ## Bidirectional syncing

 It's possible to use this script on both sides of a pair of calendars shared to one another to synchronize bidirectionally.
+Just deploy it (as described below) to both places, with source and target calendar IDs swapped.

-In this case the script tries to make sure it doesn't sync events it itself has generated.
+The script is designed to make sure it doesn't sync events it itself has generated on the other side.
 It will look for its `GCAL_I_AM_BUSY` tag, but if the foreign calendar is set to share only busy/free (start/end times of confirmed events), the tag will not be visible.
-For this reason, it sets the `seconds` field of the start time of events it creates to 1 second, and will not sync any events that have a nonzero seconds field.
+For this reason, it sets the `seconds` field of the start time of events it creates to 41 seconds (a value picked for unlikelihood of occurring by chance), and will not sync any events that have a seconds field set to this value.

 ## Usage